-While there are many things a growing business cannot predict-customer behavior, product performance, employee retention-there is always one certainty: taxes.
+While there are many things a growing business cannot predict - customer behavior, product performance, employee retention - there is always one certainty: taxes.

 In theory, every for-profit business in America is liable for its fair share of the taxes used to pave roads and fund fire departments.
-Many businesses pay very little in taxes and some pay none at all.
+But many businesses pay very little in taxes and some pay none at all.
 That's because many small (and some large) businesses operate at a loss or invested revenue in such a way that the business showed no real taxable income.
-On the other end of the spectrum, many large (and some small) businesses leverage loopholes, incentives, geographic advantages and other strategies to avoid taxation.
-Still, the dilemma for many businesses is simple - they are too profitable to be exempt from taxes yet too small to exploit exotic tax minimization strategies.
-Plus, many of those same businesses do not employ a full-time accountant, much less an experienced tax expert.
-It is safe to assume strategic guidance is limited, if not non-existent.
+On the other end of the spectrum, many large (and some small) businesses leverage loopholes, incentives, geographic advantages and other strategies to avoid taxation altogether.